 But quick to indulge in crazy caprices

 Finally, the small river Authion, which flows along the Val d' Anjou, was channeled between 1830 and 1832.
 As a result, 2000 hectares of marsh were turned into building land.

 Many communities amassed huge funds by selling plots.
 This enabled them to build the magnificent Neoclassical style churches that today border the dyke.

-Loire Valley - Garden of France
+Loire Valley, the Garden of France

 The presence of silt or varennes and the mild climate are ideal conditions for the extensive production of vegetables, fruit and flowers.